 Please note that all visitors to the Parliamentary Archives searchroom are required to produce photographic identification on request.

-We strongly recommend that you search our online catalogue and email us a list of the items you wish to see on a visit.
-This means we can identify any records that you may not be able to view on your visit and could prevent a wasted trip.
+Please search our online catalogue and email us a list of the items you wish to see on a visit.

 Closed Records: Some of our records are "Closed" which means you will not be able to view them or obtain copies from them immediately.
 If you put your request in writing we can treat your request as a Freedom of Information request and the records will be reviewed.
 You will be advised if the records can be made available to you and you can then book an appointment.